orthanc-mirrors/orthanc-book/Sphinx/source/plugins/orthanc-explorer-2.rst

   study will be deleted.
 - You may keep the original ``StudyInstanceUID``, ``SeriesInstanceUID`` and ``SOPInstanceUID`` DICOM Tags.
-  This means the that orthanc identifiers will not change (unless you also change the ``PatientID`` and the study will be modified "in place".
+  This means the that orthanc identifiers will not change (unless you also change the ``PatientID`` and the study will be modified "in place").
 - You may keep the original study and create a modified copy.
 In this case, of course, the new modified copy will have a different orthanc identifiers.